"Treasured Sunrise Acres" is located in the Treasure Valley of Western Idaho.

 The winter '14 all milking animals were switched over to sprouted barley/fodder.
 Now 100% grain free!

-Current projects include enclosing a large pole barn to house the pregnant does with individual kidding pens, and pens for newborn kids and calves.
-Along with finishing the inside of the new hydroponics building where we will be able to grow fodder to feed the entire herd!
+Current projects include setting up a more efficient irrigation system, along with finishing the inside of the new hydroponics building where we will be able to grow fodder to feed the entire herd!